 Scientists have found that it takes an average of 66 days to form a new habit.iii To help stick with your goal, remember why you are doing it – how will it make your life better and more balanced?
 Will it improve your health, make you happier and less stressed?
 Perhaps it will help you achieve a career goal or help you branch out into a new area of business.
 Reminding yourself about why it matters can help keep you on track.

-Check in on your progress to see how you’re tracking.
+Check-in on your progress to see how you’re tracking.
 This can also help you identify if you need additional support or to refocus your attention.
 You may also be pleasantly surprised at how far you have come!

 Be kind to yourself

-Sometimes in the quest for balance we can become overly focused to the point of getting stressed if all the pieces aren’t fitting perfectly together.
+Sometimes in the quest for balance, we can become overly focused to the point of getting stressed if all the pieces aren’t fitting perfectly together.
 A balanced life should be a happy one, so be kind to yourself.

 Remember that balance and a commitment to health and happiness is a lifelong commitment.
 It’s not something you can tick off your to-do list.
 Also, life happens and sometimes our best habits and intentions fall by the wayside as we have to shift focus to what needs our attention.
 Rather than getting frustrated, work on recommitting to a balanced life as best you can, when you can.

 Centaur Financial Services Pty Ltd is a Corporate Authorised Representative (CAR) of Australian Advice Network Pty Ltd. ABN 13 602 917 297, Australian Financial Service Licence holder number 472901.
-The advisers of Centaur Financial Services Pty Ltd provide financial services advice on behalf of the CAR as Sub Authorised Representatives of Australian Advice Network Pty Ltd. General Advice Warning: This advice may not be suitable to you because it contains general advice that has not been tailored to your personal circumstances.
+The advisers of Centaur Financial Services Pty Ltd provide financial services advice on behalf of the CAR as Sub Authorised Representatives of Australian Advice Network Pty Ltd. General Advice Warning: This advice may not be suitable for you because it contains general advice that has not been tailored to your personal circumstances.
 Please seek personal financial advice prior to acting on this information.
 Investment Performance: Past performance is not a reliable guide to future returns as future returns may differ from and be more or less volatile than past returns.

 As always, if you would like to discuss the contents of this newsletter please give us a call 07 5559 5760.